AlexandreFenyo/net-monitor/README.md

   The latest bundle build is https://eowyn.eu.org/cloudflare/net-monitor-latest.bundle.min.js

+## Install from the sources

+See the chapter _Build client library and server from the sources_ below.
+The

 # Client integration

 net-monitor can be integrated with plain JavaScript or with different module loaders, into your web application.
 The examples below show how to load net-monitor in different systems.